Summer is Coming...

 CAN'T HIDE FROM HIM

 During routine patrols, K-9 Piper is tasked with detecting rodents and small mammals.
-This helps prevent birds of prey from hunting (circling) in the approach/departure path of aircraft.
+This helps prevent larger predators including fox and birds of prey from hunting (or circling) in the approach/departure path of aircraft.

 Border (patrol) collie